Monica Blackburn

 bost (hons)

-associate osteopath
+senior osteopath

 Mahya qualified in 2014 from the University College of Osteopathy (formerly the British School of Osteopathy) and has completed further diplomas in Paediatric and Elderly Osteopathic Care.
 She has since completed her Master’s degree in Physical Therapy for Musculoskeletal Rehabilitation at University College London and now works as a Senior Musculoskeletal Clinician within the Berkshire Health Trust (NHS).
 She is also our clinic’s specialist paediatric osteopath.